iambryant/junos-dev-playbook/README.md

       - "show system uptime"
 ```

-To avoid this, I've been adding the following to the task:
+To avoid this, I've been adding the following to tasks that use the `juniper.device.command` module:

 ```yaml
 formats: "json"